 They also had another friendly rivalry with Where in the World Is Carmen Sandiego?, as host Greg Lee previously worked on Double Dare as a contestant coordinator and studio audience warm-up comedian.
 In addition, series director and co-developer Dana Calderwood also previously worked on Double Dare in a variety of roles, including associate director, director, producer, and writer.
 In the first episode of the fifth season of the latter show, Summers made an appearance in one of the sketches which gave out the clues to where the crook had gone, and even began reciting the Rules Spiel to Double Dare before Greg corrected him.

-The first episode of the Fox Primetime version of Family Double Dare from 1988, featured a prelude with host Marc Summers, reminding the viewers that this was a special sneak preview episode.
-Reruns dropped the prelude.
+The first episode of the Fox Primetime version of Family Double Dare from 1988, featured a prologue with host Marc Summers, nestled inside The Big Cheese obstacle, reminding the viewers that this was a special sneak preview episode.
+Reruns dropped the prologue.

 Nickelodeon regularly edited some of the sponsor plugs for Family Double Dare, as well as Legends of the Hidden Temple and What Would You Do?, likely to make a quick buck.
 The new plugs are voiced by Doc Holliday (regardless of whether or not Harvey was the original announcer), the sponsors clearly date to after the show ended (AOL and Skechers in 1990?), and the image is often surrounded by a funky border.
 Nick would change the plugs roughly each year; at least one FDD episode circulates from its original airing, a later Nick airing, and a GaS rerun, and all three copies have a different set of plugs.
 This practice ended when reruns moved to Nick GaS.